YahiaJouini/iWatchAll-website/README.md

 ## Key Features

 - Search for movies, TV shows, and anime.
-- View detailed information about each media item, including cast, crew, ratings, and more.
+- View detailed information about each media item, including overviews, ratings, and more.
 - Classify media by genre for easy navigation.

 ## Technologies Used